opengauss-mirror/docs/content/en/docs/Developerguide/create-table.md

         Value range: 0 to 3.
 The default value is  **0**.

-    -   COMPRESS\_TYPE
+    -   COMPRESSTYPE

         Specifies the row-store table compression algorithm.
 The value  **1**  indicates the PGLZ algorithm, and the value  **2**  indicates the ZSTD algorithm.
-By default, row-store tables are not compressed. \(Only common tables in the Astore engine are supported.\)
+By default, row-store tables are not compressed.
+This parameter cannot be modified after it takes effect. \(Only common tables in the Astore engine are supported.\)

         Value range: 0 to 2.
 The default value is  **0**.

     -   COMPRESS\_LEVEL

         Specifies the row-store table compression algorithm level.
-This parameter is valid only when  **COMPRESS\_TYPE**  is set to  **2**.
-A higher compression level indicates a better table compression effect and a slower table access speed. \(Only common tables in the Astore engine are supported.\)
+This parameter is valid only when  **COMPRESSTYPE**  is set to  **2**.
+A higher compression level indicates a better table compression effect and a slower table access speed.
+This parameter can be modified.
+The modification affects the compression level of changed data and new data. \(Only common tables in the Astore engine are supported.\)

         Value range: –31 to 31.
 The default value is  **0**.

     -   COMPRESS\_CHUNK\_SIZE

         Specifies the size of a row-store table compression chunk.
-A smaller chunk size indicates a better compression effect, and a larger data dispersion degree indicates a slower table access speed. \(Only common tables in the Astore engine are supported.\)
+A smaller chunk size indicates a better compression effect, and a larger data dispersion degree indicates a slower table access speed.
+This parameter cannot be modified after it takes effect. \(Only common tables in the Astore engine are supported.\)

         Value range: subject to the page size.
 When the page size is 8 KB, the value can be  **512**,  **1024**,  **2048**, or  **4096**.